 Double Ball Roulette

-Nowadays, playing roulette is easier and more accessible than ever before and the fans of this sophisticated game have countless options, especially online.
-And while the majority of these roulette versions are quite generic and similar to each other, Double Ball Roulette certainly stands out as a fun, innovative and really unique take on one of the most well-known casino games of all times.
+Nowadays, playing roulette is easier and more accessible than ever before, and fans of this sophisticated game have countless options, especially online.
+While most roulette variations are fairly generic and similar, Double Ball Roulette certainly stands out as a fun, innovative, and truly unique take on one of the most well-known casino games of all time.

-This particular variation of roulette was introduced in 2013 and was instantly recognized by both casino operators and roulette players as one of the most interesting versions ever created.
-Despite the quite standard outer appearance, it comes with an unusual twist – instead of a single ball, it features two balls that are dropped on the same spinning wheel.
-Naturally, due to this little detail, the game produces two winning numbers after each round.
+This particular variation of roulette was introduced in 2013, and it was instantly recognized by both casino operators and roulette players as one of the most interesting versions ever created.
+Although its exterior is quite standard, it offers an unusual twist: instead of a single ball, it features two balls that are dropped onto the same spinning wheel.
+Naturally, because of this detail, the game produces two winning numbers after each round.

 Rules in Double Ball Roulette

 Rules in Double Ball RouletteWhen trying out a new version of roulette, players should first learn the rules in order to maximize the value of their play.
-First and foremost, players need to pay attention to the fact stated in the name of Double Ball Roulette – it uses two balls on the same wheel.
-This may be hard to imagine, especially when it comes to the live version of the game and the physical wheel it uses.
-Interestingly, the two balls do not collide thanks to innovative technology and while spinning, one ball always chases the other.
+First and foremost, players need to pay attention to what is stated in the name of Double Ball Roulette: it uses two balls on the same wheel.
+This may be hard to imagine, particularly in the live version, which uses a physical wheel.
+Interestingly, the two balls do not collide thanks to innovative technology, and while they spin, one ball always follows the other.

-But let us focus on the virtual roulette, which is much more easily accessible as it can be found in a large number of online casinos.
-The wheel has 37 numbers – 18 red and 18 black, as well as a green zero.
-Of course, two balls are dropped during every spin and there is a chance that both would land on the same number.
-However, bets should be chosen carefully because while inside bets win when either of the balls falls on our number, outside bets are successful only when the two balls land on pockets covered by our bet.
+Let us focus on the virtual version, which is much more accessible, as it can be found in many online casinos.
+The wheel has 37 numbers: 18 red, 18 black, and a green zero.
+Of course, two balls are dropped during every spin, and there is a chance that both will land on the same number.
+However, bets should be chosen carefully, because while inside bets win when either ball lands on a player’s number, outside bets are successful only when both balls land on pockets covered by the player’s wager.

-The betting layout in Double Ball Roulette is also quite standard – there is a 3×12 numbered grid where players can place inside bets or outside bets and a racetrack layout is added for all announced bets and neighbors.
-There is one very interesting exception, however, and this is the additional field for a special bet which combines all black and red numbers.
-It works in quite an unusual way but all this will be explained in detail in the following section.
+The betting layout in Double Ball Roulette is also quite standard: there is a 3×12 numbered grid where players can place inside or outside bets, and a racetrack layout is included for all announced bets and neighbors.
+There is one interesting exception, however: an additional field for a special bet that combines all black and red numbers.
+It works in an unusual way, but this will be explained in detail below.

 Double Ball Roulette Gameplay